TRAFFIC & SAFETY

 Featured Project: Safety Performance Function (SPF-R) Tool

 Transportation agencies use safety performance functions (SPFs) to develop crash predictions.
 Several resources are available to facilitate SPF development, including the Highway Safety Manual and the FHWA’s Safety Toolbox.
 The latter now contains a free and customizable tool — SPF-R — which KTC developed in RStudio.
 SPF-R is more flexible and provides better analysis than similar tools, but the user interface can be challenging to navigate for those without a background in programming.
 To solve this problem, KTC is developing a graphical user interface (GUI) to interact with RStudio’s code so that users can interact with the program through controls such as dropdown lists and radio button controls.
 State transportation agencies in Kentucky, Iowa, New York, Oregon, Virginia, and Washington state have expressed interest in the GUI as they are beginning to develop SPF for their roadways and intersections.
 The GUI will open up SPF development to agency staff without traditional programming knowledge.
+Click here to visit the web version of SPF-R, where you can develop safety performance functions (SPFs).

 Snow and Ice Removal Route Optimization in Kentucky